Omnichannel Marketing: Merging Channels For Your Marketing

 Costs can be reduced by avoiding mainstream channels, and by advertising during off-peak and low-peak times.

-Radio advertising costs less and, in some respects, is more effective because many listeners only listen to the radio when driving and concentrating on what is on at the time.
+Radio advertising costs less and, in some respects, is more effective because many listeners only listen to the radio when driving and concentrate on what is on at the time.

 TV ads often incorporate social media channels, as well as website addresses, and modern ad campaigns also combine with social media hashtags to create an omnichannel marketing campaign.

-Combining your marketing efforts can help enhance results.
+Combining your omnichannel marketing efforts can help enhance results.